 Policemen Ali Sokhela and Brian Epkeen investigate the brutal murder of a young white woman, apparently provoked by the availability of a new illegal drug and somehow connected to the disappearance of black street children.

 Zululand, South Africa, 1879.
 The British are fighting the Zulus and one of their columns has just been wiped out at Isandlwana.
 The Zulus next fix their sights on the small British outpost at Rorke's Drift.
-At the outpost are 150 British troops under the command of Lieutenants Bromhead and Chard.
-In the next few days these 150 troops will fight about 4,000 Zulus in one of the most courageous battles in history.Written by
+At the outpost are one hundred fifty British troops under the command of Lieutenants Bromhead and Chard.
+In the next few days, these one hundred fifty troops will fight about four thousand Zulus in one of the most courageous battles in history.Written by

 At the end of the opening credits 'and Introducing Michael Caine' is shown, this would suggest that this was his first film.
 In fact MC had previously had five credited film roles, numerous TV appearances and several uncredited film roles before appearing in Zulu.
 See more »